CryptoHoes/CryptoHoesICO/index.md

 We are a team of independent engineers and investors that are looking to raise funding for such a product in a humble way: Web3

 This simple coin on Binance Smart Chain achieves the goal raising initial capital, in which we can use proceeds to fund a further token development and then in return compensating original investors in a 1:1 even exchange.

+WE ARE AWARE OF THE BSC LIMITATIONS:

+- Node failures
+- Binance limited dev support
+- Centralization

+Our goal is first and foremost to raise capital for project funding.

+Implementation of coin utility is secondary until BSC improves or until we find solutions to mitigating the risks of BSC:
+-Altcoin hot swaps
+-Secondary token linked to original smart contract -New chain ICOs if agreed upon by investors.

 ###### Address of original contract: [0xC76F08B7B723d3b0461cEc8206710cd12D71f2a2](https://bscscan.com/token/0xC76F08B7B723d3b0461cEc8206710cd12D71f2a2)